 One of the reasons grapes (and olives) have been so successful in the human diet is that they will grow ANYWHERE.
 In the exact logic that tells us to plant corn and wheat in the topography that is easy to harvest, we plant grapes and olives in the places that staple crops will not grow well enough to sustain us.
 They can be planted on the valley floors, but that is luxury not history.
 Great winegrapes thrive on the margins of possibility.

-These slopes overlooking Germany’s Mosel River at Bernkastel-Kues are absolutely vertiginous.
-Even the rough-hewn stone stairs are little improvement.
-The slaty soil in which these Riesling grapes grow erodes down the slope and has to be carted back up every year.
-The latitude provides only low average temperatures.
-Stout-legged harvesters enjoy no luxury of machination hauling these grapes to press.
+These slopes overlook Germany’s Mosel River at Bernkastel-Kues – and the view is vertiginous.
+The rough-hewn stone stairs offer little improvement on the climb up or down.
+The slaty soil in which these Riesling grapes grow erodes down the slope with the winter and is carted back up every spring lest the vines themselves become uprooted.
+Bernkastel’s latitude provides only low average temperatures.
+Their stout-legged harvesters enjoy no luxury of machination hauling these grapes to press.

-As to the wines themselves, their homeland prized ripeness above all else for hundreds of years.
-What else could bring pride in the land of thin sunlight and temperature?
-The German classification system still maintains its foundations of quality in grape sweetness at harvest.
-But with consistently productive years in the upper tiers of classification, growers wishing to distinguish themselves are crafting ever drier versions of their wines.
-They are mimicking their French neighbors, really (and it’s turnabout).
+And for the wines, their homeland prizes ripeness above all else – as they have for hundreds of years.
+What else could bring such pride in the land of thin sunlight and low temperature?
+The German classification system still maintains its foundations in grape sweetness at harvest.
+Now, with consistently productive years in the upper tiers of classification, growers wishing to distinguish themselves craft ever drier versions of their wines.
+They are mimicking their French neighbors (and it’s turnabout).

-So let the stereotypes erode.
-Only carry them back up if you have to.
-We don’t have to live with vertigo, but it does offer perspective to the valleys.
+So, stereotypes erode too.
+Carry them back up if you have to.
+We don’t have to live with vertigo, height and slope offer delightful perspective to the safe valleys.